Constitution & Bylaws

 Region 34.
 West Africa – Cameroon, Nigeria and Ghana

 Region 32.
-Bermuda, Bahamas, Guyana, French Guiana, Suriname, English Caribbean Islands
+Bermuda, Bahamas, Guyana, French Guiana, Suriname, and English Caribbean Islands

 Region 40.
 Russia